PervazGolrang/AZURE-INTFRASTRUCTURE-SECURITY-IDENTITY/Lab01_Core_Infrastructure_and_Security_Foundations/steps/step06_zero_trust_webapp.md

-# Step 6 - Zero Trust Web App with WAF and Azure AD Authentication  - WIP
+# Step 6 - Zero Trust Web App with WAF and Azure AD Authentication

 This step simulates a production-grade public web application that uses:
 - Azure App Service for hosting